kkochetov/mobileAppTesting/Readme.md

 After that `target/allure-report` contains a HTML report.

-I make and place in `reportExample` folder two reports: One failed test with screenshot.
+I made and placed in `reportExample` folder two reports: One failed test with a screenshot.
 Another with all green passed tests.

 In order not to prolong the task completion time I put aside some topics:
-- Running the same code on iOS platform
+- Running the same code on the iOS platform
 - Handling different locators for different platforms
-- Managing localization (to take all string from the same source as for app itself)
+- Managing localization (to take all strings from the same source as for the app itself)
 - Run tests in parallel